lowlydba/dba-multitool/docs/README.md

 ## Compatibility

-Tested against versions that are still in an extended support lifecycle.
+Tested against versions that are still in the standard support lifecycle.

 | Version | Tested |
 | ------- | :----: |